lsst-ts/observatory-controls-docs/Control-User-Interfaces/EFD.rst

 .. note::

   To login to Chronograf, you need to be a member of the GitHub lsst-sqre organization.
 If you are not, please request access on the ``#com-square`` LSSTC Slack channel.
+  You will also need access to the appropriate VPN to log in.
+  For information on the US data facility (NCSA) VPN see `instructions here <https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+(VPN)+Service#VirtualPrivateNetwork(VPN)Service-UsingtheCiscoAnyConnectVPNClient(Required)>`_.
+  For information about connecting to the Chilean VPN, please ask on the ``#rubinobs-it-chile`` LSSTC Slack channel.

 ..
 Would be nice to show some sort of screenshot here?